mParticle/TeamCity-Phabricator-Plugin/readme.md

 #TeamCity Phabricator Plugin
 Real-time build triggers and reporting with JetBrain's TeamCity and Phacility's Phabricator (Harbormaster)

-We currently host this repo in Phabricator (and this repo is a mirror).
-If you submit PRs, we'll pull them in locally, test (until Travis/Circle gets setup) and commit them on our end, which will then be incorporated here.
-We may migrate all of this exclusively to GH but for now, this is the plan.

 ##Installation
 The plugin consists of two pieces: the TeamCity Java plugin (Build Feature) which itself consists of two parts: a Server and Agent plugin, as well as the custom Phabricator Harbormaster Build Step.